positivelyalli/COVID19_ETL_Project/README.md

 # COVID-19 ETL Project
 ## How effective is shelter-in-place in fighting COVID-19?

 Analysis of COVID-19 deaths and cases by state and what measures affected the growth rate.
-The data is from John Hopkins and scraping the New York Times to create a PostGres SQL database.
+The data is from John Hopkins and scraping the New York Times to create a PostGres SQL database allowing for analysis of the effectiveness of shelter in place.

 ## Getting Started